namijith/gcp-gke-workshop/content/7_deploy_gke/_index.md

 6. Now let's get the external IP so that we can view your application.
 Execute the following.

 ``
-kubectl get services --namespace clouddays
+kubectl get services --namespace clouddays -w
 ``

 This will provide the EXTERNAL-IP.